 Office Hours: Tu 10:00 - 12:00/Th 14:00 - 16:30

 Bio: Professor Reina Maruyama is an experimental particle/atomic/nuclear physicist.
 She is exploring new physics in nuclear and particle astrophysics, in particular, in dark matter and neutrinos.
 Her group is carrying out experiments in direct detection of dark matter with terrestrial-based detectors for both axions and WIMPs and searches for neutrinoless double beta decay.
-The current experiments include COSINE-100 located at the Yangyang Underground Laboratory in South Korea, DM-Ice, and IceCube located at the South Pole, CUORE, located at Gran Sasso, Italy, and HAYSTAC at Yale.
+The current experiments include COSINE-100, DM-Ice, IceCube, CUORE, and HAYSTAC.

 She is an author of 200+ publications and has presented her work in numerous conferences and workshops.
 She is often quoted in popular science press such as APS News, Nature News, Science News, and Symmetry Magazine for her work on dark matter and neutrinoless double beta decay.